-1. Artists’ archives – the myth of Rodin
+1. Artists’ archives: the myth of Rodin

-After his plenary talk, Arnoud Holleman builds on his experiences at the archive of Musée Rodin in Paris to open a conversation about artists archives.
+After his plenary talk, Arnoud Holleman spoke about his experiences at the archive of Musée Rodin in Paris to open a conversation about artists archives.
 The founding of Musée Rodin in 1917, which includes the archive by Auguste Rodin himself, has resulted in a situation in which the artist rules from the grave to this very day.
 Since 2004, Holleman has studied the myth of Rodin as an ‘automaton of storytelling’ (a machine that operates autonomously without the need for human control).
 The archive has a history of its own: as a hidden force it is crucial to keep the myth alive.